Google is currently considered as significant as God among netizens of the world.

 What is the solution?
-Google has come up with a process to deindex Google pages.
+Google has come up with a process to de-index Google pages.

-It definitely does not disappear.
+It does not disappear.
 It merely gets pushed back to what we know as the Dark Web.
 Here, only those who possess the URL can access the webpage.

 <meta name="robots" content="noindex">

 The second way is to check in the Google Search Console.
-You can search for the specific URL in the upper menu and check if it’s showing under indexed pages.
-If the page is indexed, you will get the message, ‘URL is on Google’.
-If the page has been deindexed, it will show ‘URL is not on Google’.
+Search for the URL in the upper menu and verify if it appears under indexed pages.
+If Google has indexed the page, you will receive the message "URL is on Google."
+Conversely, if the page has been de-indexed, the message displayed will be "URL is not on Google."

 Frequently Asked Questions about DeIndexing